Explanatory Notes Apparatus Notes ()

 5

 The Home Life: In the Light of Its Divine Idea (1867) by James Baldwin Brown (1820–84) was a study of the Christian ideal of marriage and child rearing which emphasized the role of the wife as the guardian of “truth, purity, dignity, goodness, and charity” (Brown, 21).
 Olivia’s objections to it are not known.
 A Life for a Life (1859) was by English author Dinah Maria Mulock Craik (1826–87), who had earlier published John Halifax, Gentleman (1857), which in an 1863 letter to the San Francisco Morning Call Clemens had described as a “high-flown batch of contradictions and inconsistencies” ( ET&S1 , 283).
 Craik’s more recent novel concerned the courtship of a sheltered young woman by a man some years her senior.
 Lacking her family’s blessing, the courtship was conducted largely through letters that extolled the sanctity of womanhood and marriage, and urged equal purity and high purpose for both man and woman.
-Clemens read and “marked” a copy of A Life for a Life some weeks later, assuring Olivia that he liked it “right well” (SLC to OLL, 17 Feb 69, CU-MARK).
+Clemens read and “marked” a copy of A Life for a Life some weeks later, assuring Olivia that he liked it “right well” (SLC to OLL, 17 Feb 69click to open link, CU-MARK).

 6